Seth Scriver

 Seth Scriver is a Canadian animated film director and illustrator.
 He is most noted as co-director with Shayne Ehman of the 2013 film Asphalt Watches, which won the award for Best Canadian First Feature Film at the 2013 Toronto International Film Festival.

 As a comics artist, he has been a two-time Doug Wright Award nominee, receiving nods in 2011 for Stooge Pile and in 2014 for Flexible Tube with Stink Lines.

 His second film, Endless Cookie, premiered at the 2025 Sundance Film Festival.
+The film was codirected with his half-brother, Peter Scriver.